diambra/docs/content/envs/games/_index.en.md

 <p style="font-size:35px;  margin-bottom:20px; text-align:center; color: #a5101f;">... many more to come soon.</p>

 {{% notice note %}}
-<span style="font-size:20px;">Whenever possible, games are released with all hidden/bonus characters unlocked.</span>
+Whenever possible, games are released with all hidden/bonus characters unlocked.
 {{% /notice %}}

 {{% notice info %}}
-<span style="font-size:20px;">For every released title, extensive testing has been carried out, being the minimum requirement for a game to be released in beta.
+For every released title, extensive testing has been carried out, being the minimum requirement for a game to be released in beta.
 After that, the next internal step is training a Deep RL agent to play, and possibly complete it, making sure the 1P mode is playable with no bugs up until game end.
-This is the condition under which titles are moved from beta to stable status.</span>
+This is the condition under which titles are moved from beta to stable status.
 {{% /notice %}}
 </div>